Sleeping in Airports

 Lounges

-phoenix airport loungesWhile Phoenix Airport has a few lounges, none have designated sleep rooms or rest areas.
-If you just want to relax in a comfortable seat, check out this list of lounges in our Phoenix Airport Guide that you can pay to access.
+phoenix airport loungesPhoenix Airport has a few lounges, but none have designated sleep rooms or rest areas.
+If you only want to relax in a comfortable seat for a few hours before your flight, check out this list of lounges in our Phoenix Airport Guide that you can pay to access.

 Security & Safety

-It seems airport staff and security have no issue with travellers sleeping in the airport, even overnight.
+Airport staff and security have no issue with travellers sleeping in the airport, even overnight.

 • Don’t Seclude Yourself.
-If you are travelling alone, we recommend that you sleep near other travellers or close to security.
+If you’re travelling alone, we recommend you stay near other travellers or close to security.
+This will help you feel more secure and deter potential thieves.

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

 Write a Review

-To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Phoenix Airport.
+To help us keep this page up-to-date for future airport sleepers, please write a review about your experience sleeping in Phoenix Airport.